rematch/rematch/plugins/select/README.md

 `@rematch/select` injects `select` into each selector factory to allow it to depend on other models state.

-> It's less redundant to give `select` the descriptive name `models` internally.
+> It might be less redundant to give `select` the descriptive name `models` internally.

-> If your factory is a `function`, you can use `this` as a shortcut to the current model's selectors
+> If your factory is a `function`, you can use `this` as a shortcut to the current model's selectors.

 ```js
 poorSortByHot (models) {